samkelleher/cordova-plugin-applepay/README.md

  * `email`
  * `phone`

+You can set these as an array if you want, for example, `['name', 'email', 'phone']`.

 ## Limitations and TODOs
 * *Supported Payment Networks hard coded* (Visa, Mastercard, American Express) - This should be updated to be passed along in the order, but is rarely changed and trivial to alter in code.
 * *Merchant Capabilities hard coded (3DS)* - This should be updated to be passed along in the order, but is rarely changed and trivial to alter in code.